top of page

 is a British-Trinidadian storyteller, writer and noh practitioner who loves to tell stories of big emotions, surreal situations and misunderstood women, from all over the world.

 Recent commissions include Folk Horror (Crick Crack Club), Noh Reimagined Festival (London), solo show Yamanba, and a new retelling of Old English epic Beowulf.
 Laura is also founder of story promoter The House of Rumour, and a published author of two children’s story collections (2023 + 2025), with another for adults out in October 2026.
-We are very excited that she is joining us for the first time at the festival with her show Yamanba.

 Maria.jpg